 Child Abuse: Violence against children, including sexual abuse, was reportedly widespread.
-NGOs stated that such reports have increased in part due to increased awareness, but no reliable estimates of its incidence exist.
-The government has some mechanisms to respond to child abuse and violence against children, such as special hotlines and the Central Child Welfare Board (CCWB), which has chapters in 75 districts.
+NGOs stated that such reports have increased in part due to greater awareness, but no reliable estimates of its incidence exist.
+The government has some mechanisms to respond to child abuse and violence against children, such as special hotlines and the National Child Rights Council.

 Early and Forced Marriage: The law prohibits marriage for both boys and girls before the age of 20, but the country has a high rate of child marriage.
-According to UNICEF, more than a third of young women aged 20-24 report they were married by the age of 18, and somewhat more than 10 percent by age 15.
+According to UNICEF, more than a third of young women aged 20-24 reported they were married by the age of 18, and approximately 10 percent by age 15.

 Social, economic, and cultural values promoted the practice of early and forced marriages, which was especially common in the Dalit and Madhesi communities.
 The law sets penalties for violations according to the age of the girls involved in child marriage.
 The penalty includes both a prison sentence and fine, with the fees collected going to the girl involved.
-The civil code provides that the government must take action whenever a case of child marriage is filed with authorities.
+The civil code provides that the government must act whenever a case of child marriage is filed with authorities.

 Sexual Exploitation of Children: Commercial sexual exploitation of children remained a serious problem, according to NGOs.
-There were reports of boys and girls living on the streets and exploited in prostitution and of underage girls employed in dance bars, massage parlors, and cabin restaurants (sometimes fronts for brothels).
-Enforcement was generally weak due to limited police investigation and capacity.
+There were reports of boys and girls living on the streets and exploited in prostitution, including by tourists, and of underage girls employed in dance bars, massage parlors, and cabin restaurants (sometimes fronts for brothels).
+Enforcement was generally weak due to limited police investigation and capacity, and police sometimes arrested girls in commercial sexual exploitation.
 The minimum age for consensual sex is 18 years.
 The penalties for rape vary according to the age of the victim and the relationship.

-There is no specific law against child pornography, but the Children Act stipulates that no person can involve or use a child for an immoral profession, and photographs cannot be taken or distributed for the purpose of engaging a child in an immoral profession.
+There is no specific law against child pornography, but the law stipulates that no person can involve or use a child for an immoral profession, and photographs cannot be taken or distributed for the purpose of engaging a child in an immoral profession.
 Additionally, photographs that tarnish the character of the child may not be published, exhibited, or distributed.
+The legal framework, however, does not explicitly prohibit the use of a child in the production of pornography.

-Displaced Children: A large number of children remained displaced due to the 2015 earthquake and its aftershocks (see section 2.d.).
+Displaced Children: Many children remained displaced due to the 2015 earthquake and its aftershocks (see section 2.d.).
 The government did not have comprehensive data on children affected by the decade-long Maoist conflict, including the original number of internally displaced and the number who remained displaced.

-Institutionalized Children: Abuse and mistreatment in orphanages and children's homes reportedly was common.
-An NGO working in this field estimated that approximately one-third of registered children's homes met the minimum legal standards of operation, and there is no reliable data on the many unregistered homes.
+Institutionalized Children: Abuse, including sexual abuse, and mistreatment in orphanages and children's homes reportedly was common.
+An NGO working in this field estimated that approximately one-third of registered children's homes met the minimum legal standards of operation, but there is no reliable data on the many unregistered homes.
+NGOs reported some children in the institutions were forced to beg.
 The NGO also reported no significant change in the level or degree of abuse of children compared to previous years.
-A 2013 study by Children and Women in Social Service and Human Rights showed that few such homes in the Kathmandu Valley met CCWB standards, although they provided some basic services.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.